NorfairKing/declops/README.md

 Would be nice too:

-* Monadic infrastructure: Which infrastructure to set up next can depend on previously set up infrastructure
+* Monadic infrastructure: Which infrastructure to set up next can depend on previously set up infrastructure.
+* Stateless version: A mode in which all providers must be locally stateless.